 - Nicola Charlton, Head of Adult Audiology

-- Dr Sreedharan Vijayanand, Dr Vasuky Sriskandarajah, Dr Simone Walter and Dr Wendy Albuquerque, consultant audiovestibular physicians
+- Dr Sreedharan Vijayanand, Dr Vasuky Sriskandarajah, Dr Simone Walter, Dr Wendy Albuquerque and Dr Ben Shaw, Consultant Audiovestibular Physicians

 - Lucie McLellan, Head of Paediatric Audiology